HL7/fhir/guides/daf2/pages/_includes/daf-core-smokingstatus-intro.md

 **Each Observation must have:**

+1.  a status
+1.  a fixed code for smoking observation
 1.  a patient
-1.  a smoking status code
+1.  a date representing when the smoking status was recorded
 1.  a result value code for smoking status
-1.  a date representing when the smoking status was recorded
-1.  a status

 **Profile specific implementation guidance:**